Diverse Video Captioning Through Latent Variable Expansion: Experiments

 \subsubsection{Quantitative Analysis}

-Table 1 demonstrates the result comparison among our proposed method and some state-of-the-art models.
-The comparing algorithms include the encoder-decoder based architectures (S2VT~\cite{venugopalan2015sequence}, DVC~\cite{shen2017weakly}, GRU-EVE~\cite{Aafaq_2019_CVPR}), and the attention based methods (h-RNN~\cite{yu2016video}, HRNE~\cite{pan2016hierarchical}, aLSTMs~\cite{gao2017video}, hLSTMat~\cite{song2017hierarchical}, RecNet~\cite{wang2018reconstruction}).
-For MSVD dataset, the results of Ours-ED indicate that our method outperforms previous video captioning models.
-In particular, compared with the best counterpart (i.e., RecNet) which uses single feature, Ours-ED (S) achieves better performance, with 1.0$\%$, 0.8$\%$, 1.7$\%$ and 0.2$\%$ increases on METEOR, BLEU-4, CIDEr and ROUGE respectively.
-Compared with the models using multiple features, Ours-ED (M) also performs best on most metrics, verifying the superiority of our proposed approach.
+\textbf{Single Caption Evaluation.} Table I demonstrates the result comparison among our proposed method and some state-of-the-art models.
+The comparing algorithms include the encoder-decoder based architectures (S2VT~\cite{venugopalan2015sequence}, LSTM-E~\cite{pan2016jointly}, LSTM-TSA~\cite{Pan2017Video}, MS-RNN~\cite{song2018deterministic}, GRU-EVE~\cite{Aafaq_2019_CVPR}), and the attention based methods (h-RNN~\cite{yu2016video}, HRNE~\cite{pan2016hierarchical}, aLSTMs~\cite{gao2017video}, hLSTMat~\cite{song2017hierarchical}, HMM~\cite{wang2018hierarchical}, RecNet~\cite{wang2018reconstruction}).
+For MSVD dataset, the results of Ours-ED indicate that our method outperforms previous video captioning models on most metrics.
+In particular, compared with the best counterpart (i.e., GRU-EVE), Ours-ED achieves better performance, with 0.6$\%$, 5.4$\%$, and 5.0$\%$ increases on METEOR, BLEU-4, and CIDEr respectively, verifying the superiority of our proposed approach.

-For MSR-VTT dataset, we also compare our models with the top-2 results from the MSR-VTT challenge in the table$\footnote{http://ms-multimedia-challenge.com/.}$, including v2t-navigator~\cite{jin2016describing} and Aalto~\cite{shetty2016frame}, which are all based on features from multiple cues such as action features and audio features.
-For fair comparison, we integrate the audio features extracted from the pre-trained VGGish model~\cite{hershey2017cnn} with other video features.
-Note that v2t-navigator uses category information, and DVC adopts data augmentation during training to obtain better accuracy.
-Nevertheless, Ours-ED also achieves the best performance on METEOR and BLEU4 metrics.
-It demonstrates the effectiveness of our proposed method.
+For MSR-VTT dataset, we also compare our models with some recent state-of-the-art methods~\cite{pei2019memory,zhang2019object,wang2019controllable}.
+MARN~\cite{pei2019memory} designs a memory structure to explore the full-spectrum correspondence between a word and its various similar visual contexts across videos.
+OA-BTG~\cite{zhang2019object} captures detailed temporal dynamics for salient objects and learns discriminative spatio-temporal representations based on object-aware aggregation with bidirectional temporal graph.
+CVC-PSG~\cite{wang2019controllable} guides the video caption generation with Part-of-Speech information and constructs a novel gated fusion network to fuse different types of video representations.
+The results are reported in Table II.
+Note that DVC adopts data augmentation during training to obtain better accuracy.
+Nevertheless, Ours-ED also achieves the best performance on METEOR, BLEU-4, and ROUGE-L. It demonstrates the effectiveness of our proposed method.

-To compare our DCM with the single caption models, we also report the accuracy of its best-1 caption.
-For each video, we calculate the METEOR scores of its corresponding generated captions and obtain the best-1 caption with the highest METEOR score.
-From Table 1 we can see that our DCM-Best1 (M) outperforms most previous methods or even superior to Ours-ED (M) on MSR-VTT.
-This is encouraging since convolutional architecture is generally worse than LSTM architecture in terms of accuracy~\cite{aneja2018convolutional}.
-It shows the great potential of our DCM in improving sentence accuracy.